Healthcare in country of residence

 Healthcare in EU/EEA countries and Switzerland with EHIC

-When you take out HollandZorg Public Healthcare Insurance, you automatically receive a health insurance card bearing your insurance details.
-The HollandZorg health insurance card also serves as a European Health Insurance Card (EHIC).
-The EHIC entitles you to urgent medical care in other EU/EEA countries and Switzerland.
+When you take out HollandZorg Public Healthcare Insurance, you automatically receive a digital European Health Insurance Card (EHIC).
+The EHIC entitles you to (partial) reimbursement of the costs for necessary medical care during a temporary stay in:

 Note: You cannot use the EHIC for healthcare in your country of residence.
-For that, you need an E106 form.
+For that, you need an S1/E106 form.

 Healthcare in EU/EEA countries and Switzerland for co-insured family members